How to Choose Fins for Your Surfboard

 Performance Characteristics - If you like the way a fin turns but it's just too much work, try the same shape/foil in a construction with more flex.
 If you're overpowering your fins so they're mushing out in or feel sluggish out of turns, try stepping up the stiffness.

 A fin's performance can be defined by its ability to provide drive, how easily it releases, and how it turns.
 Drive can be defined as acceleration and maintaining speed throughout a turn.
 Generally a longer base provides more drive.
-Fin release indicates how easily a fin will break free from the wave face.
-Several factors, including fin size, rake/sweep, and fin array affect release.
+Fin release indicates how easily a fin will break free from its turning arc, ie. allow a tight snap at the end of your set-up turn.
+Several factors, including fin size, rake/sweep, and fin array affect release, but a rule of thumb is that less area in the fin tip equals more release.
 How a fin turns, or pivots, refers to how tight an arc the fin wants to draw: tight and snappy, or longer and drawn-out.

 Fin measurement terms